- Study Mode: Full time

 What are the course entry requirements?

-All students will require at a minimum a Class II Medical in order to undertake their PPL solo, those students wishing to undertake Commercial training will need to gain a Class I Medical prior to enrolling with their selected ATO.
+All students will require at a minimum a Class II Medical in order to undertake their PPL solo, those students wishing to undertake Commercial training will need to gain a Class I Medical prior to enrolling with their selected Approved Training Organisation (ATO).
 Further information on the requirements of Class I and II Medicals, including approved AME's, can be found on the CAA website.

 For further details of our international English entry requirements, please visit our international pages.